How It Works

 - Elevation: You can opt to avoid hills or maximize elevation.
 Our ability to minimize or maximize elevation gain will be dependent on the terrain around your chosen location.

-- Surface: We’ll search for a route that best meets your preferences for mostly paved or dirt route.
-A dirt route may include gravel roads, trail, and rocky terrain.
+- Surface: We’ll search for a route that best meets your preferences for a mostly paved or dirt route.
+A dirt route may include gravel roads, trails, and rocky terrain.
 If you’re looking for the best route regardless of surface, choose “Any” for surface type.

 If you'd like to make changes to the suggested route, select See Details > Edit Route.
 Here you can select a waypoint to move.
 When you’ve selected the point, press and hold to move the map (the pin will remain at the center of the screen).
 Once you’re satisfied with the new placement, tap the map to save your changes.
 This will zoom out back to the whole route view.
 After you’ve made your changes, tap Save Route at the bottom of the page.

 The suggested routes can be saved to your My Routes page directly from the Routes page or from the individual route details page.
 You can select the icon in the upper right-hand corner to view your saved routes.

 - Enter a new name for the route if you wish.

 - Under Privacy, toggle the option for Everyone ON if you’d like the route to be visible to other athletes on your my routes page.
 If you don’t select this option the route will only be visible to you.

 Why aren’t the routes starting from my current location?